0xRetroDev/Unity-Ethereum-Signer-API/README.md

 **Key features:**

-- Automatic Ethereum wallet generation for each player at the start of the game.
+- Automatic Ethereum wallet generation for each player at the start of the game (Or where required).
 - Secure management of private keys, ensuring each player has a unique and personal wallet.
 - Transaction signing support, enabling players to enjoy the game while the server handles contract interaction.
 - Efficient queuing of transaction requests to prevent conflicts and ensure smooth gameplay.